Song

 How much did Hyperballad make in total?

-Hyperballad does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Hyperballad does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Hyperballad make per stream?